CDRT/docs/bios/settings/thinkcenter/power.md

 <details><summary>After Power Loss</summary>

-Whetner the system Will stay on after AC power is removed and then restored.
+Whether the system will stay on after AC power is removed and then restored.

 One of 3 possible options: